mozilla/bug-handling/_processes/labels.md

 description: If you are working in GitHub, here are some suggestions on how to markup your repository's issues such that you are consistent with Bugzilla.
 ---

-You have good reasons for running your piece of the Firefox project on GitHub: familiar tooling, an easy path for contributors, change sets which are integrated with code reviews, and emoji 🦊.

 To have better consistency with code and task tracking among Mozilla Central, Bugzilla, and GitHub, we request that you use a common set of labels in your projects.
 Benefits of improved consistency in our conventions include:

 * Consistency makes measurement of processes simpler across the organization